la-mar/sunstruck-api/README.md

 This is a project implementing an API to store and serve people counts measured by sunstruck Processing Units for consumer applications.
-The API is built in Python using FastAPI as the web framework and is backed by a Timescale Postgres database.
+The API is built in Python using FastAPI as the web framework, GINO for ORM, and is backed by a Timescale Postgres database.

 <br/>